LizardByte/Sunshine/docs/guides.md

 Edit by MidwesternRodent on 10/10/2024: Pipewire does not seem to work when sunshine is started over an SSH session.
 A workaround to this problem is to kill the Sunshine instance started via SSH, and start a new one with the permissions of the desktop session.
-See my guide for more details.
+See [Autostart on boot without auto-login](#autostart-on-boot-without-auto-login)

 Keep your monitors plugged in until the [Checkpoint](#checkpoint) step.}